lmondada/dphil-thesis/content/03_compiler/02_compgraphs.md

 1. Every value is defined exactly once,
 2. Every value may be used any number of times (including zero).

-Quantum computing throws SSA into the bin.
-Values in quantum computations are the result of computations on quantum data, and as such must obey the no-cloning and no-deleting theorems ({{% reflink "sec:basics" %}}).
+Quantum computing throws this second pillar of SSA into the bin.
+Values in quantum computations are the result of computations on quantum data, and as such must obey the no-cloning and no-deleting theorems
+({{% reflink "sec:basics" %}}).
 We call values subject to these restrictions _linear_[^linear].
-They introduce the following constraint on valid computation graphs:
+They introduce the following constraint on valid computation
+graphs:

 <!-- prettier-ignore-start -->
 {{% centered %}}